rkitover/vimpager/doc/vimpager.md

 # NAME

-vimpager - less.sh replacement
+vimpager - pager using vim and less.vim

 # SYNOPSIS

-vimpager 'some file'
+vimpager [options] 'some file'

 &#35; or (this won't always syntax highlight as well)

-cat 'some file' | vimpager
+cat 'some file' | vimpager [options]

+For vimcat see [here](doc/vimcat.md) or 'man vimcat'.

 # RUN-TIME DEPENDENCIES